Northern Ireland peacemakers warn of new dangers 20 years on

 Northern Ireland was quickly transformed by the deal, with the Irish Republican Army, responsible for most of the killings, agreeing to give up its weapons and the British army dismantling its armed checkpoints and withdrawing.

-But while the outbreaks of violence have all but ended, the region’s politics has become more polarized - leading in January 2017 to the collapse of devolved power-sharing for the first time in a decade.
+But while the outbreaks of violence have all but ended, the region’s politics has become more polarised - leading in January 2017 to the collapse of devolved power-sharing for the first time in a decade.

 The supporter base of Northern Ireland’s liberal parties has shrunk, allowing the combined vote of the more divisive Democratic Unionist and Sinn Fein to grow from around 34 percent in 1998 to 56 percent at the last election in 2017.
 In recent months the rhetoric from both sides has hardened.

-“Compromise has to become a good thing, not a dirty word and voters have to stop punishing people who make those compromises and start rewarding them,” said Clinton, whose role in the 1998 Good Friday Agreement is celebrated as one of the key legacies of his checkered presidency.
+“Compromise has to become a good thing, not a dirty word and voters have to stop punishing people who make those compromises and start rewarding them,” said Clinton, whose role in the 1998 Good Friday Agreement is celebrated as one of the key legacies of his chequered presidency.

 “The only thing that would be calamitous would be to let the whole thing die,” Clinton said.
 “To ...go back to hell instead of going into a future.”